 - Neutral Intervention Theory & Practice (3 cr)

 - DR 7310: Practicum in Dispute Resolution (3 cr)

 - DR 7890: Final Seminar in Dispute Resolution (3 cr)

-In addition to the core courses, students are required to take a minimum of three electives (minimum 8 credits) from offerings across campus.
-A list of some possible electives is available on MADR's own site.
+In addition to the core courses, students are required to take a minimum of two electives (minimum 6 credits) from offerings across campus.
+A list of some possible electives is available on the MADR web page at madr.comm.wayne.edu/madrelectives.html.
 Electives should be selected in consultation with the academic director of the dispute resolution program.